serverlessworkflow/specification/specification.md

 }
 ```

-Which would return the following action state:
+Which would return the following result:

 ```json
 {